mLUKE: The Power of Entity Representations in Multilingual Pretrained Language Models: Adding Entities as Language-Agnostic Features in QA

-We also observe that on both XQuAD and MLQA, \xlmr{} benefits from extra training (an improvement of 72.0 to 72.4 in the average score from XQuAD and 65 .7 to 67.8 in MLQA).
-The \mlukeW{} model further improves the average score from \xlmr{} with extra training (1.2 points improvement in XQuAD and 2.1 points in MLQA), showing the effectiveness of the MEP task to improve multilingual representations.
+We also observe that \xlmr{}\ba{} benefits from extra training (0.4 points improvement in the average score on XQuAD and 2.1 points in MLQA).
+The \mlukeW{}\ba{} model further improves the average score from \xlmr{}\ba{} with extra training (1.2 points improvement in XQuAD and 2.1 points in MLQA), showing the effectiveness of the MEP task for cross-lingual QA.